WooCommerce Subscriptions is a premium extension that offers two methods for accepting recurring payments:

-- Using an extension purchased or downloaded from a vendor other than WooThemes.
+- Using an extension purchased or downloaded from a vendor other than WooCommerce.com.

-- Accessing one of these gateways through a third party hosted checkout system, like Mijireh Checkout.
+- Accessing one of these gateways through a third party hosted checkout system.

-- a gateway which integrates with another payment gateway unless that payment gateway is also mentioned above.
-For example, customers can purchase subscriptions and have future automatic recurring payments processed with PayPal via the Braintree WooCommerce extension, which is why there is a row in the table above for Braintree (PayPal); however, other payment gateways may also offer PayPal payments but they can not be used to create subscriptions with automatic payments via PayPal.
+- Integrating a gateway with another unless that payment gateway is also mentioned above.
+For example, customers can purchase subscriptions and have future automatic recurring payments processed with PayPal via the Braintree WooCommerce extension, which is why there is a row in the table above for Braintree (PayPal).
+However, other payment gateways that also offer PayPal payments cannot be used to create subscriptions with automatic payments via PayPal.

-The table is also referring to the latest version of the payment gateway extension, if you have an out-of-date version installed, automatic payments may not be enabled.
+The table also refers to the latest version of the payment gateway extension.
+If you have an outdated version installed, automatic payments may not be enabled.
 You can check the latest version by viewing the changelog for each extension.
 To view the changelog:

 - Click the name of the extension in the table.
-This will take you to its page in the WooThemes catalogue.
+This takes you to the product page at WooCommerce.com.

 Explanation of Features

-Subscription Suspension, Cancellation or Reactivation: a store manager or customer can change the status of a subscription directly from your store, i.e. without having to visit the payment gateway.
+Subscription Suspension, Cancellation or Reactivation: A store manager or customer can change the status of a subscription directly from your store, i.e., without visiting the payment gateway.

-Multiple Subscriptions: a customer can add different subscription products to their cart and complete checkout.
-This feature is explain in more detail in the Guide to Multiple Subscriptions.
+Multiple Subscriptions: A customer can add different subscription products to their cart and complete checkout.
+More info at: Guide to Multiple Subscriptions.

-Modifications: Recurring Total: you as the store manager can manually change the recurring amount charged for renewal payments.
+Modifications: Recurring Total: You as store manager can manually change the recurring amount charged for renewal payments.

-Payment Method Changes: Customer: the payment gateway will be presented as an option when the customer changes the recurring payment method used for a subscription.
+Payment Method Changes: Customer: Payment gateway is presented as an option when a customer changes the recurring payment method used for a subscription.
 It also means Subscriptions can update the payment method used for future recurring payments when a customer pays for a failed renewal.

-Payment Method Changes: Administrator: the payment gateway will be presented to the store manager as an option when changing the recurring payment method used for a subscription on the Edit Subscription screen.
+Payment Method Changes: Administrator: Payment gateway is presented to the store manager as an option when changing the recurring payment method used for a subscription on the Edit Subscription screen.

 PayPal Standard Limitations

-Although PayPal Standard is included free with Subscriptions, it is also one of the most constrained payment gateways.
+Although PayPal Standard is included free with Subscriptions, it is also one of the most limited payment gateways.

-- it does not support upgrading or downgrading a subscription.
+- Not supporting upgrading or downgrading a subscription

-- it only supports selling subscriptions on one website per PayPal account;
+- Only supporting selling subscriptions on one website per PayPal account

-- PayPal takes control of the schedule for charging recurring payments payments and batch processes payments, this means that they do not process payments exactly when they are due.
-Instead, PayPal will process a payment within 24 hours of when the payment is due.
+- Controlling the schedule for charging recurring payments payments and batch processes payments, so payments are not processed exactly when due.
+Instead, PayPal processes a payment within 24 hours of due date.
 For example, if a recurring payment is due at 2pm on 1st July, PayPal may charge that payment anytime between 12:00am and 11:59pm on the 1st of July.
-Depending on your timezone, this may cause payment to be processed on a different day to the day the customer signed up.
+Depending on your timezone, this may cause payments to be processed on a different day than customer signup.

-- does not support subscriptions with a $0 recurring total (i.e. subscriptions where the total cost is charged up-front, but an item is still shipped on a regular basis.
+- Not supporting subscriptions with a $0 recurring total (i.e. subscriptions where the total cost is charged up front, but an item is still shipped on a regular basis.
 WooCommerce Subscriptions does work around this limitation by sending the initial purchase to PayPal as a one-off purchase and then processing the renewals itself; however, subscriptions with a $0 total won’t show up in your PayPal account like other subscriptions.

-- does not support subscription sign-up fees.
+- Not supporting sign-up fees.
 WooCommerce Subscriptions will work around this limitation by splitting the payment if it includes a sign-up fee.
-It can then add any initial amount to an initial billing period, which PayPal unfortunately refers to as a Trial Period, and then set the correct recurring amount for all future payments.
-The initial and recurring totals will add up correctly and the billing schedule will be the same as agreed to on your site; however, it may be confusing to your customers if they review a subscription’s details in their PayPal account and see the Trial Period listed on a subscription with no mention of a trial period in your store.
+It can then add any initial amount to an initial billing period, which PayPal (unfortunately) refers to as a Trial Period, and then set the correct recurring amount for all future payments.
+The initial and recurring totals add up correctly, and the billing schedule is the same as agreed on your site; but it may be confusing to your customers if they review a subscription’s details in their PayPal account and see Trial Period listed on a subscription with no mention of a trial period in your store.

-- for automatic recurring payments, subscribers will need a PayPal account, unless you have registered for Enhanced Recurring Payments (unfortunately, PayPal only offers Enhanced Recurring Payments to US companies).
+- Requiring subscribers to have a PayPal account for automatic recurring payments, unless you have registered for Enhanced Recurring Payments (and PayPal only offers Enhanced Recurring Payments to US companies).

 When using a manual payment for a subscription, all features included in the table above are supported.
-That is, the subscription can be suspended, cancelled and reactived.
-It can also have it’s recurring amount, next payment date and billing schedule changed.
+Meaning the subscription can be suspended, canceled and reactivated.
+It can also have its recurring amount, next payment date and billing schedule changed.

-3rd Party Extensions with Automatic Payment Support ↑ Back to Top
+Third-Party Extensions with Automatic Payment Support ↑ Back to top

-The following payment gateway extensions support automatic subscription payments and are developed by 3rd party developers.
-These are not sold or supported by WooThemes, so you will need to contact the extension authors with questions, but they are included here as you may find them helpful.
+The following payment gateway extensions support automatic subscription payments and are developed by third-party developers.
+Because they are not sold or supported by WooCommerce.com, you need to contact the extension authors with questions.

-If you have another gateway you want to use to sell subscriptions and charge automatic payments, please contact the developer of the WooCommerce extension for that gateway to request they add support for the WooCommerce Subscriptions extension.
+If there is another gateway you want to use to sell subscriptions and charge automatic payments, contact the developer of the WooCommerce extension for that gateway to request they add support for WooCommerce Subscriptions.

-If you are a developer and want to add support for automatic subscription payments to your gateway extension, please see the Subscriptions Payment Gateway Integration Guide.
+If you are a developer and want to add support for automatic subscription payments to your gateway, see the Subscriptions Payment Gateway Integration Guide.